GaryHughes/Exchange/Part 2/c_solution/README.md

 As an aside: stable heap algorithms exist (see e.g. [this CSTheory post](https://cstheory.stackexchange.com/questions/593/is-there-a-stable-heap)) but they are complex to implement and/or use O(n) extra space, which is no better than the extra generation number in each order, so we've not bothered here.

-# Possible future optimizations

-## Consider alternatives to sscanf()

-As noted above, runtime is now dominated by sscanf().
-Are there more efficient ways to read, split and convert input lines?

 ## Use k-ary heap

 Once we have a (usual binary) heap to store the order books, we can consider using a higher-order heap instead.
 Insert into an k-ary heap is O(log_k n), with no change to code complexity, so for e.g. 4-ary heap insert has half the compare/swap operations as a binary heap.
 Remove for k-ary heaps is also asymptotically O(log_k n) but the logic is more complex and the constant factors higher as k-ary remove has to compare all k children of the current node.
 Given that inserts are far more common than removes, this is an acceptable tradeoff for this project.